decentaro/BMS-Point-of-Sale-System/README.md

 # BMS Point of Sale System

-A full-featured Point of Sale system built with Electron, React, TypeScript, and .NET Core.
-Designed for retail operations with comprehensive inventory management, batch tracking, sales analytics, and returns processing.
+A comprehensive, full-stack Point-of-Sale (POS) system with advanced inventory, sales, and employee management features, built with Electron and .NET 8.

+> **⚠️ Development Status**: This project is currently under active development.
+Features and functionality may change as development progresses.

 ## Screenshots